TrustTheVote-Project/VersaClient/README.md

 ng --version
 ```

-If these commands don't work, or produce errors, follow the steps in [Angular - Setting up the local environment and workspace](https://angular.io/guide/setup-local#setting-up-the-local-environment-and-workspace) for your specific platform.
+If these commands don't work, or result in errors or the wrong version numbers, follow the steps in [Angular - Setting up the local environment and workspace](https://angular.io/guide/setup-local#setting-up-the-local-environment-and-workspace) for your specific platform.

 If you want to contribute code to VersaClient, you'll want to use karma and protractor.
 See below for details on testing.